Encyclopaedia

 Water Quality: Tolerates a medium GH, but to show the "Blue Emperor" reflection strictly requires a pH below 6.8 and water filtered with active granular peat.

-Aquarium Reproduction: Egg scatterer.
+Aquarium Breeding: Egg scatterer.
 In the morning, the couple side by side releasing non-adhesive eggs in the moss (Taxiphyllum).
 Once the parents are removed (they would eat them), the eggs hatch in 24 hours.

 Risks and Diseases: Visual Stress Pallor.
 If kept in bare tanks, too illuminated (without floaters) or on blinding white gravel, the fish deactivates the chromatophores, resulting in mouse gray for its entire life.